-Cartels Comparative Guide - Anti-trust/Competition Law - Turkey
+Cartels Comparative Guide

 2.6 Does the cartel legislation have extraterritorial reach?

-As explained in question 2.5, Article 2 of Law 4054 captures all restrictive agreements, decisions, transactions and practices to the extent they affect a Turkish market, regardless of where the conduct takes place.
+As explained in question 2.5, Article 2 of Law 4054 captures all restrictive agreements, decisions, transactions and practices to the extent that they affect a Turkish market, regardless of where the conduct takes place.
 That said, the specific circumstances surrounding indirect sales are not tried under Turkish cartel rules.
-Article 2 of Law 4054 at least supports an argument that the Turkish cartel regime does not extend to indirect sales because the cartel activity that takes place outside of Turkey does not in and of itself produce effects in Turkey.
+Article 2 of Law 4054 at least supports an argument that the Turkish cartel regime does not extend to indirect sales because cartel activity that takes place outside of Turkey does not in and of itself produce effects in Turkey.

-Additionally, it is fair to say that export cartels do not fall within the scope of jurisdiction of the Authority as per Article 2 of Law 4054.
-In Poultry Meat Producers (Decision 09-57/1393-362 of 25 November 2009), the TCA launched an investigation into allegations that included, among other things, an export cartel.
+Additionally, it is fair to say that export cartels do not fall within the scope of jurisdiction of the Competition Authority as per Article 2 of Law 4054.
+In Poultry Meat Producers (Decision 09-57/1393-362 of 25 November 2009), the Competition Authority launched an investigation into allegations that included, among other things, an export cartel.
 The Competition Board found that export cartels are not sanctioned as long as they do not affect the markets of the host country.
-Although some other decisions (Paper Recycling, Decision 13-42/538-238 of 8 July 2013) suggest that the TCA might sometimes be inclined to claim jurisdiction over export cartels, it is fair to assume that an export cartel would fall outside of the TCA's jurisdiction if and to the extent that it does not produce an impact on Turkish markets.
+Although some other decisions (eg, Paper Recycling, Decision 13-42/538-238 of 8 July 2013) suggest that the Competition Authority might sometimes be inclined to claim jurisdiction over export cartels, it may be assumed that an export cartel will fall outside of the Competition Authority's jurisdiction if and to the extent that it does not produce an impact on Turkish markets.

 2.7 What is the statute of limitations to prosecute cartel offences in your jurisdiction?

 The Competition Board can impose administrative monetary fines on a cartel within eight years of the date of the infringement.
-If cartel infringement is ongoing, this eight-year period is counted from the date on which the infringement ceases or is repeated.
-The eight-year limitation period is suspended where the board takes any action to investigate a claimed cartel infringement.
+If cartel infringement is ongoing, this eight-year period begins to run from the date on which the infringement ceases or is repeated.
+The eight-year limitation period is suspended where the Competition Board takes any action to investigate a claimed cartel infringement.
 In a recent decision concerning the welding industry, the Competition Board found that three undertakings had entered into a price-fixing agreement in 2011 (Decision 21-20/247-104 of 8 April 2021).
-That said, the Competition Board imposed no administrative fines on the undertakings, given that the evidence that demonstrated the competition law violation was time-barred and there was no evidence of a violation post 2011.
+That said, the board imposed no administrative fines on the undertakings, given that:

+- the evidence that demonstrated the competition law violation was time-barred; and

-In private litigation, the general provisions of the Turkish Code of Obligations are applicable with regard to limitation periods.
+In private litigation, the general provisions of the Code of Obligations are applicable with regard to limitation periods.
 Accordingly, a damages claim against a cartel can be brought before a court within 10 years of the event which gave rise to the damage to the plaintiff.
-The prosecution of criminal offences (eg, bid rigging and illegal price manipulation) is subject to the criminal statute of limitations, which may vary depending on the severity of the sentence that may be imposed.
+The prosecution of criminal offences (eg, bid-rigging and illegal price manipulation) is subject to the criminal statute of limitations, which may vary depending on the severity of the sentence that may be imposed.

 3 Investigations – general